Kodebykush/Weather-App/README.md

 ## Setup Instructions

 1. Clone the repository
-2. CWhere to Store the API Key?
+2. Where to Store the API Key?
 3. Go to Vercel Dashboard
 4. Open your project
 5. Navigate to Settings → Environment Variables